Skip to content

 Introduction#

-The SQL Data Source connects Hopsworks to a Relational Database Service such as MySQL or PostgreSQL.
+The SQL Data Source connects Hopsworks to a Relational Database Service.
+Supported database types are MySQL, PostgreSQL, and Oracle.
 Using this connector, you can query and update data in your relational database from Hopsworks.

 In this guide, you will configure a Data Source in Hopsworks to securely store the authentication information needed to set up a connection to your database instance.
-When you're finished, you'll be able to query your SQL database using HSFS APIs.
+When you're finished, you'll be able to query your SQL database using Hopsworks APIs.

 Note